-“During the experiment, we examined the effects of the different environments on heart rate variability, which is an indicator for changes in the autonomic nervous system,” explains Prof. Isaac Schnell.
+“During the experiment, we examined the effects of the different environments on heart rate variability, which is an indicator for changes in the autonomic nervous system,” explains Prof. Itzhak Schnell.
 The autonomic nervous system is linked to the internal organs and to daily bodily functions that occur unconsciously, such as heart, digestive and respiratory activities.

 “This system has two parts,” explains Schnell.
 “The parasympathetic nervous system monitors the internal organs, preserves energy, slows the heart rate and takes care of the day-to-day functions of the body.
 This also includes bowel activity.
 The sympathetic system, on the other hand, comes into play in stressful situations, during an injury or sudden mental stress.
 In such situations, the sympathetic system causes changes in the body and the heart rate increases.”